 We are most appreciative when individuals choose to make contributions to mark a rite of passage, an important date or a life well lived.
 The RFC welcomes inquiries from individuals interested in creating similar tributes to those described here.
 The RFC is honored to be the recipient of such an out-poring of generosity and pleased that this support will benefit future generations of the progressive community.

 In March 2008, Muriel Sobelman-Jencks established an annual grant of $1000 in memory of her husband, Clinton E. Jencks (1918-2005), “El Palomino,” organizer for United Mine, Mill and Smelter Workers, Local 890.
 Clinton played himself in “Salt of the Earth,” the only American film to be blacklisted.
 The movie depicted the McCarthy era strike by New Mexico zinc miners and the struggle of women to achieve equality, and became one of 400 motion pictures selected by the Library of Congress for the National Film Registry.
 This annual grant is designated to assist children of workers who have been penalized, injured, fired, jailed or have died for their organizing efforts to build unions, improve working conditions and elevate living standards for all in the work force.
-Anyone who wishes to donate to the Clinton E. Jencks Memorial Fund should indicate that designation when making a contribution to the RFC.
+The Fund was renamed the Clinton and Muriel Jencks Fund after Muriel's passing in 2017 to honor her life along with Clinton's.
+Anyone who wishes to donate to the Jencks Memorial Fund should indicate that designation when making a contribution to the RFC.

 In the fall of 2007, the RFC announced a named fund established by a most generous couple as a tribute to their son.
 The Ozzy Klate Memorial Fund (OKMF) of the Community Foundation of Western Massachusetts, will provide a minimum of $1500 annually to support one or more of the RFC's spring grants.
 The OKMF founders have established the following criteria: The awards will provide for one or more teenagers who have demonstrated motivation, dedication, inspiration and productivity in the creative arts and progressive social thought, action and spiritual liberation.
 Whenever possible the fund will benefit teenagers or programs in Western Massachusetts.
 Anyone who wishes to donate to the OKMF should make a check payable to the Community Foundation of Western Massachusetts, 1500 Main Street, Suite 1800, Springfield, MA 01115 and write "Ozzy Klate Memorial Fund" in the memo line on the bottom left-hand corner of the check.